 Parm Phases Status

-A NEPAD first country visit in Cape Verde took place in April 2015 to launch the PARM setting-up phase and establish primary contacts with the government and national stakeholders.
+A first NEPAD mission to Cabo Verde took place in April 2015 to launch the PARM setting-up phase and establish primary contacts with the government and national stakeholders.

-PARM organised a first Capacity DevelopSeminar in collaboration with the Ministry of Agriculture and NEPAD.
-It provided national stakeholders from government agencies, farmers organizations and private sector an introduction to the holistic approach to Agricultural Risk Management, the methodology of PARM to assess risks, and an overview of tools used to manage agricultural risks.
+PARM organised a first Capacity DevelopSeminar in collaboration with the Ministry of Agriculture and NEPAD on 13 July 2016.
+The seminar introduced national stakeholders from government agencies, farmers organizations and private sector to the holistic approach to Agricultural Risk Management, the PARM’s risk assessment methodology, and an overview of ARM tools.